Hans Christian Andersen Museum: H.C. Andersen's Childhood Home

 Andersen's childhood home (H.C.
 Andersens Barndomshjem) is at 3-5 Munkemøllestræde, not far from the cathedral.
 He lived in the little half-timbered house from the age of two until he was 14.
 Opened as a museum in 1930, the house contains an exhibition of the cobbling tools used by his father and other items based on Andersen's own descriptions.

 H.C.
 Andersen Museum

 The museum is located at 11 Claus Bergs Gade, and comprises exhibits and collections from Andersen's works and life.

-Planned House of Fairytales
+New H.C.
+Andersen Hus

 In 2016, it was announced that Japanese architect, Kengo Kuma, and museum design consultancy, Event Communications, had won an international competition to design a new House of Fairytales concept for the Hans Christian Andersen Museum (also called the New Hans Christian Andersen Museum).
 Kuma's designs revolve around "a series of cylindrical volumes with glass and latticed timber facades, and scooped green roofs".
 Event Communications said that the museum would follow an "immersive theatre" that "taps into a fundamental aspect of fairytales – they are journeys where the line between the everyday and the transformative is blurred".
-The project is being managed by Odense City Museums and plans are for it to open in late 2020.
+The building was inaugurated in the summer of 2021.